willianathompson/azure-network-protocols/README.md

 tested ICMP traffic (ping)
 </p>
 <p>
-Wireshark was installed and used on both VMs to capture and analyze network traffic.
-Detailed packet information was captured for protocols like TCP/IP, SSH, HTTP/S, and ICMP, verifying that the data flow between the VMs was correct.
-The network packets were examined to ensure proper communication and confirm that the security rules were being followed.
+A perpetual ping was used to constantly test the ICMP traffic between the VMs, with the network packets being checked to make sure the ping messages were sent and received correctly.
+The Network Security Group (NSG) rules were also tested to ensure the security settings were controlling the traffic as expected.
 </p>
 <br />
 <p>